rschristopher/rschristopher.github.io/src/saving/appendix/basic.md

     4. If untenable, advance to full seed restoration.
     5. Record attempt.

-??? info "Retrieve Metal Backups"
+??? info "2.
+Retrieve Backups"
     1. Retrieve from secure sites (e.g., Key 1 from home safe).
     2. Examine tamper seals.
     3. Copy seeds to temporary paper if necessary.
     4. Confirm accuracy.
     5. Manage in seclusion.

-??? danger "Restore Keys on New Signing-Device"
+??? danger "3.
+Restore Keys on New Signing-Device"
     1. Procure new airgapped SeedSigner(s) (one per recovered seed if multiple).
     2. Input backup seed (Load Seed; QR scan or manual; see [Seed QR